raspberrypilearning/powerful-patterns/en/step_4.md

 ![The motif from the art deco wallpaper project next to the complete pattern.](images/spirals-motif.png)

 Think about the pattern you are making.
-How does your motif change to make the overall pattern.
+How does your motif change to make the overall pattern?
 Use these questions to help you abstract:
 - Does the whole, or part, of the motif rotate?
 - What direction does it rotate?
 And by how much?
 - Are there layers to the pattern that overlap?